 The Active Body Solver will compute the Center of Mass of an object by looking at its volume.
 To simplify things, an assumption is made that all parts of the object have an equal weight.

 In the case of a ship, however, this is not true.
 The masts and sails of a ship make up a large portion of its volume but contribute little to its total mass.

-Select the Center Of Mass Gizmo parented under the original object and set its Translate XYZ to (0, 0, 0).
+Select the Center Of Mass Gizmo parented under the original object and place it at the origin (0, 0, 0).

 The Center of Mass of a real object is a point in space where force can be applied to move the object in a straight line, without changing its orientation.
 For example: pushing a rectangular plank of wood floating over lake along its center of mass would move it in a straight line.
 However, pushing the plank along one of its corners would also cause it to tilt or rotate.

 Right mouse button click on the original object and bring up the Phoenix Properties and enable the Override Center of Mass toggle.

 By default, this option is disabled.
 Running the simulation will reset the Center of Mass back to the center of the object.

 Now that the Center of Mass is placed at the bottom, the ship is no longer capsizing.